WSUCptSCapstone-F23-S24/gcisl-fullstackapp/README.md

 ## Installation
 ### Prerequisites
 IDE -  You will need a program to view and edit code.
-We recomend Visual Studio Code.
+We recommend Visual Studio Code.
 - Download from their [website](https://code.visualstudio.com/download)
 - Unzip the files and run the installation

 Flutter - This is required to run .dart files to see UI changes
 - You can download flutter from their [website](https://docs.flutter.dev/get-started/install)
-- Unzip downloaded file and place the entire folder in your main source or local disk directory (i.e. C:\flutter)
+- Unzip downloaded file and place the entire folder in a commen directory (i.e. C:\flutter)

 Adding Flutter Path - This is required to run flutter commands in the terminal
-- Open your system proporties advanced window by searching 'env' and selecting 'Edit the System enviornment variables'
+- Open your system properties advanced window by searching 'env' and selecting 'Edit the System environment variables'
-- Select Enviornment Variables
+- Select Environment Variables
 - In the user variables window, select the line with "PATH"
 - Click Edit
-- Add a new row and enter "C:\flutter\bin" (If you stored flutter somehwere else, enter that path instead)
+- Add a new row and enter "C:\flutter\bin" (If you stored flutter somehwere else, enter that path instead) More help with installing flutter can be found [here](https://docs.flutter.dev/get-started/install/windows#update-your-path)

 ### Add-Ons